Net Promoter: Useful Tool or Outdated Metric?

 On page 40 of Reichheld’s book, The Ultimate Question, he states that “The jury is still out on what effects NPS (the Net Promoter Score) will have over time.”
 In fact, Reichheld acknowledges “imperfections” in the analytics that were used to support Net Promoter.
 He admits that all he did was quantify common sense in a way that made sense to business leaders since they are the target audience for his book.
-He adds that since these practical leaders have little interest in advanced statistical methods he saw little value in debating cause versus correlation and statistical methods.
-So not only is Reichheld advising that companies place the fate of their business success in one score (the NPS) that has not been scientifically proven effective over time, he is also stating that business leaders aren’t interested in statistically sound data.
-I disagree; successful business leaders are savvy individuals that understand the importance of valid research data and sound statistics.
+He adds that since these practical leaders have little interest in advanced statistical methods, he saw little value in debating cause versus correlation and statistical methods.
+So not only is Reichheld advising that companies place the fate of their business success in one score (the NPS) that has not been scientifically proven effective over time, he is also stating that business leaders are not interested in statistically sound data.
+We disagree; successful business leaders are savvy individuals that understand the importance of valid research data and sound statistics.
 Reichheld implies that statistics don’t matter.
 But statistics do matter.